nikwolfe7/arctic-reader/rehab.md

      * "What are you niece and nephew's names?"
      * "What is your granddaughter's name?"
      * "What day of the week is it?"
+     * "What are the names of your cats?"
+     * "What was the name of your first cat?"
      * "What year is it?"
      * "When is your birthday?"
      * "What month is it?"